Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 4.3

-Memory Bandwidth: Bandwidth is the largest amount of information (in units of MB per second) that can be moved past the external memory interface within a second.
-It is worked out by multiplying the card's bus width by the speed of its memory.
-If the card has DDR type memory, it should be multiplied by 2 again.
-If DDR5, multiply by 4 instead.
+Memory Bandwidth: Bandwidth is the maximum amount of data (in units of MB per second) that can be transported over the external memory interface in one second.
+It is worked out by multiplying the bus width by its memory speed.
+In the case of DDR RAM, the result should be multiplied by 2 again.
+If DDR5, multiply by ANOTHER 2x.
 The better the card's memory bandwidth, the faster the card will be in general.
-It especially helps with anti-aliasing, HDR and higher screen resolutions.
+It especially helps with anti-aliasing, HDR and high resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be applied in one second.
-This is calculated by multiplying the total texture units of the card by the core speed of the chip.
-The better the texel rate, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels per second.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are applied in one second.
+This figure is calculated by multiplying the total amount of texture units by the core speed of the chip.
+The better this number, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed in a second.

-Pixel Rate: Pixel rate is the maximum number of pixels that the graphics card can possibly write to its local memory in one second - measured in millions of pixels per second.
-Pixel rate is calculated by multiplying the amount of Raster Operations Pipelines by the the core clock speed.
-ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel fill rate is also dependant on lots of other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the potential to reach the max fill rate.
+Pixel Rate: Pixel rate is the most pixels the graphics card can possibly write to the local memory per second - measured in millions of pixels per second.
+The figure is worked out by multiplying the amount of ROPs by the the core clock speed.
+ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel fill rate is also dependant on quite a few other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the ability to get to the maximum fill rate.

 Display Prices